007codename/my-bot-legal/PRIVACY.md

 Last updated: October 1, 2025

-This Privacy Policy explains how this Discord bot ("the Bot") handles data.
+This Privacy Policy explains how this Discord bot handles data.

 1. **Data Collected**
    - The Bot may collect and store basic Discord information such as: